NikolaTesla13/PersonalAPI/README.md

 # PersonalAPI
-I've made an API in node.js
+This is my API written in node.js using MongoDB